Skip to main content

 You've been there.
 You know the moment.
 The executive opens your report, scans the table of contents, flips to the recommendations section, and starts skimming.
 If they can't find the answer to "what should we do first?" in 90 seconds, they default to whatever they were already planning to do.

-A $25K deliverable just became background noise.
+A premium deliverable just became background noise.

 This isn't a criticism of your analytical rigor.
 It's a format problem.
 Dense paragraphs of findings, no matter how well-sourced, force the reader to do the prioritization work themselves.
 And executives won't.
 They have six other reports on their desk and a board meeting Thursday.